fireblocks/btc_tx_validation/README.md

                 raw_input["rawTx"], strict=False
             ).as_dict()
 ```
-Parsing the raw transaction hex by using the bitcoinlib library to a dictionary.
-It looks like that:
+Parsing the raw transaction hex by using the bitcoinlib library.
+It should look similar to:
 ```
 {
     'block_hash': None,